Joff3R/parabankautomatedtests/README.md

 # SwagLabs Automated Tests
 ## Introduction
-Aim of the project is to automate tests of SauceLabs website (https://www.saucedemo.com/)
+Aim of the project is to automate tests of SwagLabs website (https://www.saucedemo.com/)

 ## Technologies
 Project is written using Java JDK 11